 Erwin William Abbey

-Erwin William Abbey was born May 11, 1876, in Orion Twp., Richland Co., WI, and died December 26, 1941, in (Breckenridge, Stephens Co., TX) Odessa, Ector Co., TX, at age 65.
-He is the son of William Searle Abbey of Clarke Twp., Durham Co., Canada West, and Ida Elmira Blake of Orion Twp., Richland Co., WI.
+Erwin William Abbey was born May 11, 1876, in South Byron, Fond du Lac Co., WI, and died December 26, 1941, in Odessa, Ector Co., TX, at age 65.
+Buried in Ector County Cemetery, Odessa, Ector Co., TX.
+He is the son of William Searle Abbey of Hope Twp., Durham Co., Canada West, and Ida Elmira Blake of Orion Twp., Richland Co., WI.

 Edna E. Hyde was born February 8, 1889, in Neosho Falls Twp., Woodson Co., KS, and died November 28, 1972, at a nursing home in Las Vegas, Clark Co., NV, at age 83.
-She is the daughter of William J. Hyde of Van Buren Co., MI, and Florence E. Mitchell of Washington Co., IN.
+Buried in Ector County Cemetery, Odessa, Ector Co., TX.
+She is the daughter of William Justice Hyde of Van Buren Co., MI, and Florence Eldora Mitchell of Washington Co., IN.
+Buried in Ector County Cemetery, Odessa, Ector Co., TX.

 Erwin William Abbey is the 5th cousin twice removed of Edna E. Hyde.